Harlow Museum and Walled Gardens are open from 9.30am to 3.30pm (last entry 3.00pm) every Tuesday, Thursday and Saturday.

-The museum is located in the stable block of the former Mark Hall Manor House – visited on three occasions by Queen Elizabeth I.
+The museum is located in the Mark Hall area of Harlow and its collections are housed within the stable block of the former Mark Hall Manor - visited on three occasions by Queen Elizabeth I.

-The museum’s study centre provides archive materials, newspaper records from the 1950s, maps, drawings, oral histories, local photographs and parish records (in partnership with Essex Record Office).
+The museum’s study centre provides archive materials, newspaper records from the 1950s, maps, drawings, oral histories, local photographs and parish records (in partnership with Essex Record Office) and is available via appointment.

 The museum and the gardens are both suitable for visitors in wheelchairs and we have disabled restroom facilities.
 Please note that some pathways in the gardens are shingle surfaced.